P. P. Arnold: 1960s

-Arnold credited her friendship from 1964 onwards with Tina Turner for helping to kick start her ultimately successful singing career, and cited Turner as her mentor.
-Speaking with Jools Holland on BBC Two in December 2023 she gave an insight into the loss of Turner.
 In 1965, Maxine Smith, an ex-girlfriend of her brother had contacted her with an offer.
 Smith and her friend Gloria Scott had arranged an audition for the three of them to replace the original Ikettes, the dancer/singer troupe that had provided the vocal and dance accompaniments for the Ike & Tina Turner Revue.
-Smith encouraged Arnold, whom she knew to be a singer to attend the audition.
 The three young women were offered the job on the spot, Smith persuaded Arnold to attend a concert in Fresno that night before making a final decision.
 When she arrived home at 6:00 the next morning, Arnold's furious husband hit her.
 She left him immediately, and after placing her children in the care of her parents, joined the Ike & Tina Turner Revue.

 As an Ikette, Arnold sang lead on the 1966 single "What'cha Gonna Do (When I Leave You)", backed by Brenda Holloway and Patrice Holloway for Phil Spector's Phi-Dan Records.
 Arnold sang backing vocals on the Ike Turner produced side of the album River Deep – Mountain High.
 She also appeared in the 1966 concert film, The Big T.N.T Show.
 Arnold quit the Ike & Tina Turner Revue in the fall of 1966 after their tour with the Rolling Stones in the UK.
 She remained in London to establish a solo career, with the encouragement of Mick Jagger.
 Arnold noted the difference between how she had been treated in America and how she was received in England, saying, "A young black woman on her own in America in a white environment would not have been treated as well as I was in England."
 Her friendship with Jagger helped her land a solo contract with Immediate Records, a label founded by Rolling Stones manager Andrew Loog Oldham.